 That’s because alcohol is a depressant and can interfere with the brain's function, causing low moods and anxiety.
 Even a few drinks, alcohol can interrupt your sleep pattern so you wake up feeling tired – which will only add to your stress levels the following day.

-Instead of reaching for the bottle after a tough day at the office, why not take a trip to the gym?
+Instead of reaching for the bottle after a tough day at work, why not take a trip to the gym, or if the weather's good, get out for a walk to clear your head?
 Exercise is an effective way to reduce signs of stress in both the body and the mind, and can boost confidence.

 For some people, a drink or two after clocking off for the weekend or for a holiday marks the start of the fun and relaxation.
 People vary in whether they get hangover – some spoil their precious time off in that way.